University of Rochester, Rochester, NY

 Senior Instructional Technology Fellow, 2013–2014

-Work with faculty and students in upper division honors seminars to design assignments and projects that help foster digital literacy skills.
-Mentor new Fellows.
-Organize and execute large common events and faculty meetings.
+- Collaborate with faculty in upper division honors seminars to design assignments and projects that help foster digital literacy skills

 JustPublics@365, a project of The Graduate Center and the Ford Foundation, New York, NY